Which medications are considered drugs? – Effects, risks and dependence explained

 Dependency potential: very high

-Opioids act directly in the reward system and can trigger addiction even if used incorrectly for a short time.
-Overdoses quickly lead to respiratory arrest.
+Opioids act directly on the brain’s reward system and can trigger addiction even after short-term misuse.
+Overdoses can rapidly lead to life-threatening respiratory depression.

 2. Benzodiazepines